Location: 16 31. 88'N 62 27.23'W

-Now lets talk about today as it was our first full day of continuous sailing.
-For those who have little to no experience sailing, it was quite exiting.
-We did our first Boat Watch, which consists of a team of 9 making sure the ship sails smoothly day and night.
-Also meaning that we have the pleasure of rising around 4 in the morning.
+Now let’s talk about today as it was our first full day of continuous sailing.
+For those who have little to no experience sailing, it was quite exciting.
+We did our first Boat Watch, which consists of a team of 9, making sure the ship sails smoothly day and night, which means that we have the pleasure of rising around 4 in the morning.
 Yay.
-But we still have a good time working together on Argo, becoming more and more apart of the crew every day.
-Around noon today we spent the afternoon working on tacking (turning the boat into the wind, against the wind) and jibing (turning the stern into the wind, much scarier) which enables the boom (big metal beam holding our sail) to swing wildly in all directions.
+But we still have a good time working together on Argo, becoming more and more a part of the crew every day.
+Around noon today, we spent the afternoon working on tacking (turning the boat into the wind, against the wind) and jibing (turning the stern into the wind, much scarier), which enables the boom (big metal beam holding our sail) to swing wildly in all directions.
 Quite invigorating!
 After our sailing lessons, the day really wound down and fell back into the awesomeness that is sailing in the Caribbean.
-Including the beautiful ocean, Dolphins, good dinner and Coast Guard planes.
-Well its time for me to begin my watch.
+Including the beautiful ocean, Dolphins, good dinner, and Coast Guard planes.
+Well, its time for me to begin my watch.
 8-12 shift, not bad in the least.

 Related VoyageView All Voyages

 From dream location to dream location...
 Step aboard your new college campus at the sailors' rendezvous island of Antigua in the Caribbean, and prepare yourself for an academic adventure at sea that spans more than 6500 nautical miles and some of the most incredible destinations the planet has to offer.View Details